Blueocean

 Scalability and Performance Engineering

-Post-Incident Analysis and Continuous Improvement
+Post-Incident Analysis and Improvement

 Why Site Reliability Engineering Matters

-• Enhances system uptime and service reliability
+• Improves system uptime and service reliability

 • Reduces the frequency and impact of incidents

-• Improves collaboration between development and operations teams
+• Strengthens collaboration between development and operations

-• Supports faster, safer releases and innovation
+• Enables faster, safer releases

-• Delivers a consistent and high-quality customer experience
+• Delivers a consistent customer experience

 SRE Best Practices

-• Implement meaningful alerting focused on customer impact
+• Use alerting focused on customer impact

 • Automate operational tasks wherever possible

-• Maintain up-to-date documentation and operational runbooks
+• Maintain clear documentation and runbooks

 • Continuously learn from incidents and operational data